E-CAM/E-CAM-Library/Electronic-Structure-Modules/index.rst

      ./modules/orbital-free-DFT-with-MaZe-HPC/readme
      ./modules/orbital-free-DFT-with-NLCG/readme

-Additonally, a module from an ESDW of WP4 was more relevant to this Work Package and so is reported here
+Additionally, a module from an ESDW of WP4 was more relevant to this Work Package and so is reported here

 .. toctree::
      :glob: